What is Meniere's Disease?

 Meniere's disease can simply be described as an unstable inner ear.
 Since the inner ear is the site of the sense organs of hearing and balance, patients with Meniere's disease have symptoms of fluctuating hearing loss, attacks of vertigo, and ringing in the affected ear.

 These symptoms usually do not develop all at once; for most people they come on gradually over a few years.
 There are no tests that prove a diagnosis of Meniere's disease.
 It is a "clinical diagnosis" based upon the patient's description of symptoms, hearing tests that confirm a progressive or fluctuating hearing loss, and tests that rule out other possible explanations for the symptoms (for example, an MRI brain scan to rule out brain tumor or multiple sclerosis).

-- About 90 to 95% of patients can control their Meniere's disease with medical management.
+- About 90 to 95 percent of patients can control their Meniere's disease with medical management.

-- In most cases, it affects only one ear; 15% to 40% of patients are affected in both ears.
+- In most cases, it affects only one ear; 15 to 40 percent of patients are affected in both ears.

 - Meniere's disease typically starts between the ages of 20 and 50 years old.

 - Meniere's disease affects men and women equally.

 - People suffering from Meniere's disease are more likely to suffer from depression and/or anxiety.

 - People suffering from acute attacks are often not able to work because they must lie down during attacks and remain motionless, and need to sleep after an attack subsides.